SoftwareGuy/Ignorance/README.md

 *If you feel so inclined, I'd appreciate* [a coffee to keep me caffeinated](https://ko-fi.com/coburn) *if you use this transport.*

-Welcome to Ignorance, a plug-in Transport system for [Mirror Networking](https://github.com/vis2k/Mirror) that allows you to harness reliable UDP communications over the vast seas that is the internet.
-Harnessing the ENET Backend, it provides reliable and unreliable UDP packet delivery with up to 255 individual channels and 4096 theortical maximum clients connected at any time.

-Let's face the music: Unity's Low-level API networking sucks.
-Ignorance aims to do what LLAPI did... and a little bit more.
+Welcome to Ignorance, a Enet-powered Transport system for the [Mirror Networking](https://github.com/vis2k/Mirror) project.
+By utilizing the tried and true Enet native C library, Ignorance provides reliable UDP communications for your game projects where the default Telepathy TCP transport would choke.

+Ignorance scales up to 4096 theortical CCU with up to 255 channels per client.
+Channels allow you to split up network communications so you can have channels for data that are mission critical as well as non-essential data.
+Mirror, and by extension, Unity, would choke before hitting that CCU mark in the real world without optimizing your network code carefully.

+Ignorance was used in a recent "Vinesauce is Hope" walking simulation demo which had multiple server instances running with over 300 CCU each.
+[Video clips available here.](https://clips.twitch.tv/UglyColdbloodedAlfalfaAllenHuhu)

+Ignorance was originally intended to replace Unity's LLAPI Transport that ships with Mirror.
+Over it's development, it has been proven to literally wipe the floor compared against Unity LLAPI.
 Please read the FAQ (towards the bottom of this wall of text) before using the Ignorance Transport.

 Compatiblity